Putnam-Lab/Lab_Management/Field_Resources/Field_and_Travel_Protocols/Moorea_Planning_Protocol.md

-## Planning field research to Mo'orea, French Polynesia (FP)?
+## Planning field research to Mo'orea, French Polynesia (FP).
 Use this helpful guide for documents, planning times, and information regarding your trip.

 ### It is important to start planning your trip to Mo'orea ~ three months ahead of your departure to make sure all administration forms, reservations, and details are secure.